jhjdev/bartender-order-service/README.md

 1. ~~Test existing functionality in the web app and clean up MongoDB~~
 2. Start working on the Orders overview and order management
+3. Investigate usage of memo and context where it might make sense.

 ## Contributing